drazulay/turdmaster/README.md

 ## What are Mac OSX filesystem turds?

-Turds are filesystem artefacts on Mac OSX that start with `.`, they are created by the OS to hold extra filesystem attributes supported by HFS+.
+Turds are filesystem artefacts on Mac OSX that start with `.` and are created by the OS to hold extra filesystem attributes supported by HFS+.

 Specifically, they are the files: